ted-herrera/cs_blueprint/README.md

 # Ted Herrera — Customer Success Blueprint

-I build revenue systems through Customer Success.
+I design Customer Success operating systems that turn retention into a predictable revenue outcome.

-By combining segmentation, CSOps intelligence, and lifecycle strategy, I design operating models that reduce churn, drive expansion, and give teams real time clarity on where to act.
-Retention is not a reaction — it is a system.
-When built correctly, it scales outcomes without losing visibility or accountability.
+My work sits at the intersection of segmentation, CSOps intelligence, and lifecycle strategy.
+I build systems that surface risk early, clarify where teams should act, and align Customer Success, Sales, and Product around a single view of revenue health.
+Retention is not a reaction.
+It is a system.
+When built correctly, it scales outcomes without sacrificing accountability or visibility.

-At Best Version Media, I transformed a support function into a predictive growth engine.
-I built health scoring models, segmentation logic, and weekly coaching workflows that power retention and upsell strategy across a portfolio of 2500 active advertisers and six U.S. regions.
-These tools now guide how Sales, Market Support, and CS prioritize client outcomes and publisher performance.
+At Best Version Media, I transformed Customer Success from a reactive support function into a predictive growth engine.
+I architected health scoring models, risk segmentation, and weekly execution rhythms that now govern retention and upsell strategy across a portfolio of 2,500 active advertisers spanning six U.S. regions.
+These systems directly inform renewal prioritization, publisher coaching, and cross functional revenue planning.
 My background spans SaaS, digital media, and MarTech.
-Across every industry, the goal remains the same — build intelligent systems that align revenue teams and make growth predictable.
+Across every environment, the objective remains the same: build intelligent, repeatable systems that allow revenue teams to operate with confidence, precision, and foresight.

 ---

 ## 1. Core Focus Areas

-- Customer Success Operations
-- Retention and Churn Mitigation Strategy
+Customer Success Operations and Lifecycle Governance Retention and Churn Mitigation Strategy
-- Revenue Expansion and Upsell Enablement
+Revenue Expansion and Upsell Enablement
-- Predictive Health Scoring and Segmentation
+Predictive Health Scoring and Segmentation
-- Strategic Business Reviews
-- Cross Functional Coaching (Sales, Market Support, Product)
+Strategic Business Reviews and Executive Readouts Cross Functional Enablement and Coaching
-- Voice of Customer Integration
+Voice of Customer Integration

 ---

 ## 2. CSOps System: Retention Intelligence in Motion

-At BVM, I designed an **AI driven CSOps platform** that connects client behavior with revenue strategy:
+At BVM, I designed an AI driven CSOps platform that connects customer behavior directly to revenue execution:

-- Created a Health Scoring System with weighted inputs across renewal status, product mix, risk ratio, and engagement patterns
-- Built real time Segmentation Models for Renewable, Declined, and Print Only Upsell accounts
-- Architected the **Bruno x Hank System** — an AI driven dashboard with live reporting across Book of Business, risk, digital share, and SBR performance
+Built a weighted Health Scoring Framework across renewal status, product mix, engagement, and risk indicators Developed real time segmentation models for Renewable, Declined, and Upsell ready accounts Architected the Bruno x Hank system, an AI powered dashboard providing live visibility into Book of Business, risk ratio, digital mix, and renewal pacing
-- Enabled weekly retention reviews by rep and region, replacing guesswork with measurable action
-- Reduced decline rates by 14 percent and improved upsell visibility across all client tiers
+Enabled weekly retention and coaching cadences by rep and region, replacing intuition with measurable action Reduced decline rates by 14% while improving upsell timing and visibility across all customer tiers

 ---

-## 3. Revenue Retention and Growth Strategy
+## 3. Measurable Impact

-- Increased Net Revenue Retention by 15 percent through renewal forecasting and lifecycle mapping
-- Deployed Decline Drip Reactivation sequences that reclaimed over 40 at risk accounts
-- Launched a Digital Boost Program that expanded Print Only advertisers into digital bundles and lifted multi product adoption by 22 percent
-- Built cross team playbooks that prioritize upsell timing and renewal readiness
+Retention Rate: 18% lift through renewal governance and lifecycle discipline Decline Rate: 14% reduction via predictive segmentation and proactive intervention Expansion Revenue: $3M+ generated through bundled digital growth programs Net Revenue Retention: 15% lift driven by renewal forecasting and value sequencing CS Team Output: 22% increase through system based enablement and execution rhythms Portfolio Scope: ~$3.7M ARR across 2,500 SMB advertisers and six U.S. regions

 ---